mathspp/mathspp/pages/02.blog/02.twitter-proofs/irrational-rationality/item.en.md

 ---
-title: "Twitter proof: irrational rationality"
+title: 'Twitter proof: irrational rationality'
 ---

 Let's prove that there are two irrational numbers, call them $a$ and $b$, such that $a^b$ is a rational number!
 And let's do it in a tweet.